 Well-known wine-growing community in the Lower Austrian wine-growing region Thermenregion

-family with the famous and historically significant Goldeck
+winery is located here, with the famous and historically significant Goldeck

 vineyard.
 This company is the birthplace of the first Austrian sparkling wine in 1850, white pressed from Blauer Portugieser.
 The winegrowing pioneer planted the first Austrian vineyards with Cabernet Sauvignon, Cabernet Franc and Merlot.
 Today, 75% of the approximately 300 hectares of vineyards in Bad Vöslau with mostly limestone-rich soil are planted with red grape varieties.